Purpuric rashes

 Both primary and secondary amyloid can cause purpura that is known as 'pinch purpura' because of the typical appearance on the cheeks.

-This may be considered where there are episodes of inexplicable bleeding/bruising.
-They may represent severe emotional or psychiatric disturbance.
-They may also be a sign of abuse.
+This is a form of dermatitis artefacta and may be considered where there are episodes of inexplicable bleeding/bruising or where the lesions are unusual in shape, size or presentation.
+They may be seen as part of a self-harm picture but may also be a sign of abuse.

 Purpura treatment and management

-Never give an intramuscular (IM) injection if a serious bleeding disorder is suspected, or a very painful haematoma will develop.
+• An intramuscular (IM) injection may be contra-indicated if a serious bleeding disorder is suspected.

 Further reading and references